Curriculum - Key Stage 5

 International Baccalaureate Career-related Programme

 The IBCP is a three-part educational framework consisting of courses from the IB Diploma Programme, a career-related study and the IBCP Core.
-To view the curriculum content, please download our Curriculum Booklet from the bottom of this page.
+To view the curriculum content, please download our Curriculum Booklet from the bottom of this page, speak to Personal Tutors or contact us.

 Courses from the IBDP

 IBCP students at Westminster Academy study two IB courses, selected from the six subject groups listed above under ‘IBDP subject groups’.

 Students study one of the BTEC Extended Diploma programmes listed below.